Splat/CMBlog/README.md

 =======================================================================================================
-POST - The objects which make a blog post
+POST: The objects which make a blog post
 =======================================================================================================
 {
 	"__class__": "Post",